ullmannJan/measury/README.md

     python run.py

+### Running tests

+To run tests you will need to install pytest as well

+    pip install pytest

+Then, simply calling pytest will run the tests

+    pytest
+    #or
+    python -m pytest

 ## Compiling

 To compile the project you first have to go through all steps that are needed for running it.